How to Bid

 Q. Do I need to view the vehicle?

-A. A high percentage of buyers will be willing to purchase and trust us to have made sure the vehicle is of high quality.
-Because the vehicle is described in such detail, it's inspected by us, they have confidence to do so.
-But you may request a viewing, and we will work with the seller to arrange this.
-If there is significant interest in a sale rather than arranging viewings, Engine Notes will arrange to show your vehicle at one of our events, or a live-stream viewing, and its possible a live-streamed auction.
+A. The majority of buyers trust us to have made sure the vehicle is of high quality.
+Because the vehicle is described in such detail, it's been inspected by us, and they have confidence to do so.
+But you may request a viewing, and we will work with you to arrange this.
+If there is significant interest in a sale rather than arranging viewings, Engine Notes will arrange to show the vehicle at one of our events, or a live-stream viewing, and if possible, a live-streamed auction.

 Engine Notes